MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 ### Task 1.4: Add Inspection Details screen

-1. Add new screen
+1. Add new screen.

    - Select the **Tree view** tab.
    - Click **+ New screen** and select **Blank**.

      ![Add blank screen - screenshot](../images/L03/new-screen.png)

-   - Rename the new screen **Details Screen** by double clicking on the control in Tree View.
+   - Rename the new screen `Details Screen` by double clicking on the control in Tree View.

-1. Add Header to the Details Screen and edit
+1. Add Header to the Details Screen and edit.

    - Go to the **Main Screen** and copy the **Main Header**.